centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-windows-centreon-monitoring-agent.md

 ### System prerequisites on the poller

-> To be able to use the Centreon Monitoring agent, you must use a poller with at least version `24.09.0` for Centreon Cloud users and version `24.04.6` or `24.10.0` for *On Premices* users of `centreon-engine`.
+> To be able to use the Centreon Monitoring agent, you must use a poller with at least version `24.09.0` for Centreon Cloud users and version `24.04.6` or `24.10.0` for On Prem users of `centreon-engine`.
 The Centreon Monitoring agent will configure itself by connecting to Centreon Engine.

 ### Configure Engine

-Read [this page](../getting-started/how-to-guides/cma.md#configure-engine) to learn how to configure engine for compatibility with CMA.
+Read [this page](../getting-started/how-to-guides/cma.md#configure-engine) to learn how to configure Engine for compatibility with CMA.

 ### System prerequisites on the monitored host